 The John Bunyan Fund – a designated government funding stream covering a number of different religions or beliefs, including humanism – enabled Humanists International to set up the Humanists at Risk: Action Report, which looks in depth at how people with non-religious beliefs are discriminated against.

-Since 2015, Humanists International has published an annual Freedom of Thought Report, which documents the national situation for the non-religious in every country of the world, every single country, and it is updated annually.
+Since 2015, Humanists International has published an annual Freedom of Thought Report, which documents the national situation for the non-religious in every country of the world and it is updated annually.
 That national level report draws on quantitative data, black letter law, and events that have taken place within that year to make its judgments.
-It’s judgments are in each country assessed on a scale of how countries are performing and constitutional law, family law, educational law, and other instances of social policy.
+Its judgments are in each country assessed on a scale of how countries are performing and constitutional law, family law, educational law, and other instances of social policy.
 These reports have been very well received by politicians, researchers, and policymakers throughout the world.

 But what we’ve never really had the capacity to do in the past was to supplement those national studies of each country, with more case-led qualitative, interview-driven work with survivors of persecution, current activists, or people who are currently being persecuted still in their countries.
 Therefore enabling Humanists International to dive deeper into those situations and to produce country-specific recommendations that those other governments and other special envoys could use when they’re looking at those countries – based on the experience of people who are suffering discrimination or persecution in their lives now.